Who are we

 the cultural production born of this reality, does not break through to

-everyday conversations outside of major cultural centers.
+everyday conversations outside of major cultural centres.
 Combine this

-with the silo creating algorithms of the internet and there becomes the
+with the algorithms of the internet and there becomes the

-need for a physical, analogue gateway to chance upon culture which
+need for a physical, analogue route to chance upon culture which

 isn't already pre-sorted for you.
 The goal of The Art of Protest Gallery is

-to push these conversations beyond the tribes of country, religion, class
+to push these conversations beyond the silos of country, class

 and social media groups; and ultimately illuminate the common ground

-that we all stand on through the prism of contemporary visual culture.
+that we all stand on through the prism of contemporary art.

-If we are to engage and recognize the social value of a more connected
+If we are to engage and recognise the social value of a more connected

-dispersed, traded and discussed beyond closed interest groups.
+dispersed, traded and owned beyond closed interest groups.
 If the

-time; the role of landscape painting as a critique of industrialization and
+time; the role of landscape painting as a critique of industrialisation and

 colonialism is as lost as the religious stories embedded in the rich

-Art of Protest Gallery facilitates urban contemporary dialogues
+Art of Protest Gallery encourages urban contemporary conversations

 on environment, consumption, identity and the global audience.
 Visual